-Make sure you plan ahead for your journey to the Picnic and allow yourself plenty of time to get to the festival site.
-If heavy rain is forecast on the day you’re heading down, this will probably mean more people taking their cars which will add to delays.
-If you are leaving after work on the Friday, keep in mind that there will also be rush hour traffic to deal with which will slow you down.
+If heavy rain is forecast on the day you’re heading down, this will probably mean more people taking their cars and longer delays.
+If you are leaving after work on the Friday, keep in mind that there will also be rush hour traffic to deal with, which will slow you down.

 You are too blessed to be stressed out by traffic jams though.
-Our AA Routeplanner is fed live traffic information from AA Roadwatch so you can see what the traffic is like on your route plus any incidents that may add to your journey time.
-Keep an eye on it and our Twitter feed @AARoadwatch but, of course, not while driving.
+Our AA Routeplanner is fed live traffic information from AA Roadwatch so you can see what the traffic is like on your route, plus any incidents that may add to your journey time.
+Keep an eye on our Twitter feed, but, of course, not while driving.

-There is a disabled access campsite at EP with dedicated stewards providing 24-hour cover.
+There is a disabled access campsite with dedicated stewards providing 24-hour cover.
 More info here.

 Bus transport will be available from a variety of operators:

-Kelly Travel will provide weekend trips and day trips to and from the Picnic from Limerick (via Nenagh and Roscrea), from Cork (via Mitchelstown and Cahir) and from Tipperary (via Cashel).
+Kelly Travel will provide trips to and from the Picnic from Limerick (via Nenagh and Roscrea), Cork (via Mitchelstown and Cahir), Ennis (via Loughrea and Kilbeggan) and Tipperary (via Cashel).
 Book online, by calling 061 384422 or by email.

-Portlaoise is the closest station to the festival, and a shuttle bus will run between there and the site.
+Portlaoise is the closest station to the festival.
 To check train times and scheduled rail works, visit the Irish Rail website.